colleowino/colleowino.github.io/_posts/2015-10-07-setting-up-and-using-git.md

 <code>sudo apt-get install git</code>

 #### Setup git
 You need to configure you git installation with your username and email.
-This email is atttached to every commit you make <code> git config --global user.email "youremail@provider.com </code> <code> git config --global user.name "user name" </code>
+This email is atttached to every commit you make <code> git config --global user.email "youremail@provider.com</code> and <code>git config --global user.name "user name" </code>

 ### Play around with git
 [git immersion](http://gitimmersion.com/)